Fake Accounts, Fake Content and Staying One Step Ahead

 The Different Types of Fake Accounts

-Not all fake accounts are the same.
-Some are obvious.
-Others are carefully designed to blend in.
+Not all fake accounts look the same.

-Common types include:
+Common fake accounts include:

 Catfish accounts pretending to be someone attractive